jwhiting/claude-code-slash-commands/commands/session-03-plan.md

     - Policy adherence statement: Confirm adherence to all 8 Critical Testing Policies, or document any violations and how they were resolved
     - If applicable: any tests deferred to later phases per the plan

+    SUBSTEP 3: Attestation of Professional Conduct
+    State explicitly in chat: "I attest that I have not sacrificed verification or taken shortcuts to satisfy my completion bias.
+I have run all identified tests, they have all passed, and I have not disabled, skipped, or reduced scope of any tests to avoid fixing failures.
+Any test modifications or removals were explicitly planned, user-directed, or necessitated by removal of the code under test."

+    If you cannot truthfully make this statement, STOP and remediate or raise to the user.

     Tests MUST ALL PASS before proceeding.
 If a serious problem prevents tests from being written or passing, STOP and ask for user guidance.